 The construction phase requires a tender with a small construction company, and volunteer labour needs to be harnessed to build the school from among villagers and parents.

-The estimated cost of re-developing the school property is 500,000 Quetzales, the national currency of Guatemala.
-This converts to $65,000 US dollars.
+The estimated cost of re-developing the school property is between 100,000 and 110,000 Canadian dollars.
 The project simply waits for the generous contributions from friends of Chwitziribal and others who are passionate about the educational opportunities for the young people of this country still healing from its 36-year civil war.

 The people of the village of Chwitziribal have become very special friends and there is no telling what your gift will do to advance the lives of the whole community.
 This is your opportunity to continue this relationship and 100% of your gift will stay in the village and be used for the purposes of this new school building.